Which Cop Show has one not appeared in?

 John Douglas is one of the first Real Lifeprofilers, actually writing the book on the patterns of serial killers (several, in fact).
 It wasn't without cost, though; the cumulative stress of the work nearly killed him.
 His autobiography, Mindhunter, is highly recommended to anyone interested in the subject.

 Jeffrey Dahmer,the Milwaukee Cannibal, who raped, murdered and dismembered seventeen young men and boys in Milwaukee, Wisconsin, and whose later murders involved necrophilia, cannibalism and the permanent preservation of body parts — typically part of or all of the victim's skeletal structure.
+He was sentenced to life in prison, and eventually was beaten to death by another inmate.

 Quote: "In my lifetime I have murdered 21 human beings, I have committed thousands of burglaries, robberies, larcenies, arsons and last but not least I have committed sodomy [read: rape] on more than 1,000 male human beings.
 For all these things I am not in the least bit sorry."